tabokie/sBase/README.md

 # sBase

-This is an implementation of relational database system.
+sBase is an implementation of relational database system written in C++11.

-It mainly serves as a toy project to learn concurrency control.
-It also taps new structure of concurrent data structure.
-For now, it uses B-link structure as main storage engine.
-In the future, self-designed B-flow model can be implemented and tested.

-Currently, it only has limited support for complete SQL syntax and incomplete consistence test.

-Further plan for this project is to optimize concurrent arch and decouples some inelegant models.

-### structure
+## Features

+* Multiple storage engine: B-link, Hash, LSTM, B-flow

+* Basic SQL command support and simple SQL planner

+* Concurrency control and simple transaction

+* Multi-threaded connect and network connect

+* Efficient SQL parser and generator with C++ template

+## Design

 * `Compiler`: Encapsulate a minimal virtual machine base on context-free grammar.
 The implementation explores some nice C++11 features to simplify the encoding.